dtonhofer/prolog_notes/other_notes/about_negation/README.md

 Answer-Set-Programming systems ("stable model semantics") like [smodels](http://www.tcs.hut.fi/Software/smodels/) or [Potassco](https://potassco.org/doc/).

+## Literature

+Wikipedia: ["Negation as Failure"](https://en.wikipedia.org/wiki/Negation_as_failure).
+Check out the references there, too.

+   - [Negation as failure](http://www.doc.ic.ac.uk/~klc/neg.html) (First Published in: Logic and Data Bases, editors Gallaire and Minker, 1978)
+   - Sheperdson Surveys:
+      - [Negation as Failure: A Comparison of Clark's Completed Data Dase and Reiter's Closed World Assumption](https://www.sciencedirect.com/science/article/pii/0743106684900232) J.C.
+Sheperdson, in: The Journal of Logic Programming, vol 1, 1984, pages 51–81.
+      - [Negation as Failure II](https://www.sciencedirect.com/science/article/pii/0743106685900184) J.C.
+Sheperdson, in: The Journal of Logic Programming, vol 3, 1985, pages 185-202.
+   - [Logic programming and negation: A survey](https://www.sciencedirect.com/science/article/pii/0743106694900248), Krzysztof R. Apt, Roland N. Bol, in: The Journal of Logic Programming, Volumes 19–20, Supplement 1, May–July 1994, Pages 9-71

 ## Non-monotonicity

-Negation-as-failure is a "nonomontonic" computation of truth values in that, if the logic program is expanded by adding more true facts and rules to the Prolog database, some statements formerly `true` may flip to `false`:
+Negation-as-failure is a "nonomontonic" computation of truth values in that, if the logic program is expanded by adding positive facts (we can't add negative facts facts to a Prolog program) some statements formerly `true` may flip to `false`:

 ```
 :- dynamic(q/1).